Codecademy/docs/content/javascript/concepts/arrays/terms/sort/sort.md

 If the `.sort()` method is used with no arguments, all items with `undefined` values are shifted to the end of the array while the remaining items are converted to [strings](https://www.codecademy.com/resources/docs/javascript/strings) and sorted by [Unicode code point value](https://en.wikipedia.org/wiki/Code_point).

 An optional function is used to define how items are sorted.
-This is done by iterating over the `array` and comparing every `firstElement` and `secondElement` in the `/* compison body */`.
+This is done by iterating over the `array` and comparing every `firstElement` and `secondElement` in the `/* function body */`.

 ## Example